muellerau/nightowl/README.md

 | CAM(+) -> LED(+)           | 140 (varies with photoresistor and potentiometer on LED) |

 If the LED power consumption is too high, adjust the variable resistor on the LEDs.

+## Assembly

+Before assembly, the switching circuit for the IR LEDs should be soldered.
+Any open wires can be isolated using a moldable plastic glue (e.g., I used Sugru).

+To mount the camera and Pi Zero in the case, stand-offs are needed (line 9 above):
+- 4x 6mm female-female in the cam body to support camera (glue onto plastic pins around camera hole)
+- place LEDs, place 2 washers over each mount hole, place camera on top, screw everything onto stand-off (this part is rather finicky)
+- 4x 15mm female-female in the cam body to support the Pi Zero body (glue onto raised plastic pins)
+- 4x 6mm male-female for the Pi Zero body to support the lid
+- the lid is simply screwed on

+The AHT20 (with header soldered on) can be mounted with small blobs of moldable plastic glue.

+The case leaves space for a small heatsinks to be added to the camera/LEDs and the Pi Zero (max 5mm).
+However, I only used a heatsink on the Pi Zero.

 ## Dashboard Dependencies